GeorgeAdamon/ways-to-render-1M-cubes/README.md

 ### [Using MeshRenderers & MaterialPropertyBlock]()
 #### Description
 _Each cube is Instantiated as a separate GameObject with Transform, MeshFilter & MeshRenderer components attached to it.
 The MeshFilters of all the cubes point to a single (shared) Mesh asset.
 The MeshRenderers of all the cubes point to a single (shared) Material asset, which supports [GPU Instancing](https://docs.unity3d.com/Manual/GPUInstancing.html).
-The cubes' individual colors are set via a [MaterialPropertyBlock](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.SetColor.html)
+Each cube is individually coloured via a [MaterialPropertyBlock](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.SetColor.html)_
 #### Pros
 * Compatible with every platform by default.
 * Unity handles culling and Z-sorting efficiently and natively.